Touch of Eva: Plot

 At the party, Blair finds out that Chuck is already aware of Eva's past and shrugs off Blair's attempt, Dan and Serena meet but are disturbed by Vanessa, who confronts Dan over his avoiding his loss over Milo and reveals that Serena was making a choice between him and Nate, and Nate confronts Juliet over her lying about her whereabouts.
 Chuck makes his announcement, stating that he will be setting up a new charity, one that Eva will be heading.
-Making a last-ditch effort to ruin Eva, Blair takes Chuck's passport from his valet in Eva's luggage to frame her for gold-digging and succeeds.
+Making a last-ditch effort to ruin Eva, Blair takes Chuck's passport from his vale, and puts it in Eva's luggage to frame her for gold-digging and succeeds.
 Chuck asks Eva to leave but discovers from Lily that his passport was with her.
 Realizing his mistake, Chuck pleads with Eva to stay, even mentioning "everyone leaves me."
 However, Eva, heartbroken, still leaves because, after all the love and kindness she has showed him, he still doubted her sincerity and believed Blair.
 When Nate turns to Serena, a jealous Dan confronts her stating that he knows about her decision between him and Nate, leaving Serena upset.
 Juliet then reveals that her brother is in jail and Nate gladly accepts her apology and her invitation into her apartment.

 The closing montage shows Dan opening his heart regarding Milo and his love for Vanessa, and Juliet paying a concierge for pretending that she owns her expensive apartment and fooling Nate.
 Chuck, believing that Blair wanted only to hurt him, goes to Blair's apartment and declares war on her for making Eva, the only good thing to come into his life, leave.
 He reveals that he's returned to his worst self and fires his valet.
 Blair and Serena, in the closing seconds, comfort each other.